typelevel/typelevel-scalafix/README.md

 This rule forbids calling error-handling methods (`handleError`, `recover`, `onError`, etc.) on expressions that require `cats.mtl.Raise[F, E]`.
-`Raise` provided by `Handle.allow` uses a traceless exception type called `cats.mtl.Handle#Submarine`, so handling it through `ApplicativeError`, `MonadError`, or `IO` error methods might lead to unexpected results.
+`Raise` provided by `Handle.allow` uses a traceless exception type called `cats.mtl.Handle#Submarine`, so handling it through `ApplicativeError`, `MonadError`, or `IO` error-handling methods is not always desirable.

 For example:
 ```scala